 Squared 2020 is a blog maintained and operated by statistician Justin Jacobs.
 This blog is primarily used to show how different types of statistical and analytical methods can be used in development and analysis of basketball analytics.
 Justin is a member of the American Statistical Association, a former NCAA basketball player, and is a recipient of the Presidential Early Career Award in Science and Engineering; the highest STEM award for statisticians offered by the U.S. Government.

 A PhD graduate in Statistics from the University of Maryland – Baltimore County and MS graduate in Mathematics from the University of Wisconsin – Milwaukee, Justin served for nearly a decade as a research statistician in the Department of Defense.
-Currently, Justin is a Principal Research Statistician at Sandia National Laboratories in Livermore, California.
+From January 2016 through January 2018, Justin served a Principal Research Statistician at Sandia National Laboratories in Livermore, California.
 Justin’s research efforts are in spatio-temporal statistics, manifold learning, ranking analytics, streaming analysis, and recommender systems.
 Justin’s work has led to over 30 publications within the Department of Defense and a patent on pseduo-GPS methods.
 The views and commentary of this blog are strictly Dr. Jacobs’ own and does not reflects the views or opinions of his employers.

 Site Upgrades: Access to Code

 Due to the costs of the site, code can either be loaded in terrible format or using images.
 Both have had an angry fist shaken at it.
 If you want to help improve the site, feel free to donate.
 All proceeds will be placed directly back into the site.
 Once the limit is reached, I will maintain Python and R code throughout the year and make available through widgets.
 Any possible extra funds will go into improving databases, having sharable repositories through host sites with sample data.